rrothwell/retro-hd6302-sbc-barta/README.md

 For example: [Bitsavers](http://www.bitsavers.org/components/motorola/6801/MC6801RM_AD2_MC6801_Reference_Manual_May84.pdf)
 However this is a scan in the form of a PDF document and not in a form that can be assembled.

-An assembly listing can be found at [Vintage Chips](https://vintagechips.wordpress.com/2018/02/04/sbc6303完成間近/) in Japan as part of a document package for another HD6303-based computer, the sbc6303.
+An assembly listing can be found at [Vintage Chips](https://vintagechips.wordpress.com/2018/02/04/sbc6303完成間近/) in Japan, as part of a document package for another HD6303-based computer, the sbc6303.
 The document package is also linked to directly from [Seeed Studio](https://www.seeedstudio.com/SBC6303-g-1187477).

 An alternate assembly listing (not used) is found on [Github](https://github.com/tgtakaoka/LILbug).

-The afrementioned documetn package includes as assemler output the hex and S-record files.
+The afrementioned document package includes as assembler output the hex and S-record files.
 The hex file was used directly to program an EPROM.

 ### Initial configuration